porn-vault/porn-vault/README.md

 ## Config

 - VIDEO_PATHS: Paths of video files that will be imported - subfolders will be searched recursively
-- VIDEO_EXTENSIONS: File extensions considered as movie files.
-Defaults to .mp4
+- VIDEO_EXTENSIONS: File extensions considered as movie files
 - IMAGE_PATHS: Paths of image files that will be imported - subfolders will be searched recursively
 - SCAN_ON_STARTUP: Whether video and image paths should be scanned
 - SCAN_INTERVAL: Rescan paths all X milliseconds - only works when SCAN_ON_STARTUP is enabled